 This Instant Pot Family Favorite Instant Pot Creamy Chicken and Wild Blend Rice Soup recipe is done in minutes and will quickly become your FAVORITE soup!
 Ladle up a bowl of this luscious, rich, flavor-packed soup today!
 It’s the perfect comfort food!

-I’m at that age where soup is not just a seasonal thing but rather it’s a perfectly acceptable that it be served in the middle of winter or on a hot summer day.
+I’m at that age where soup is not just a seasonal thing but rather it’s perfectly acceptable that it be served in the middle of winter or on a hot summer day.
 Soup for me is a meal and not so much a starter to something more.
 I want my soups to be hearty, filling and comforting.
 And now, with my being in the midst of recuperating from surgery, soup is all I want.
 Plus, honestly, it’s all that I can almost taste.

 So the other day I had some minor outpatient surgery to have a deviated septum repaired and my turbinates reduced.
 Go on, google ‘turbinate’ as I had to do it too.
-Long story short, it felt like both of my nostrils caved in and I couldn’t breath at all through them.
+Long story short, it felt like both of my nostrils caved in and I couldn’t breathe at all through them.
 I was sneezing (hard) at least 100 times a day and sounded like I had a stuffed up nose 24/7.
 This all came on rather abruptly and, when it started to affect my breathing, the doctor quickly scheduled me for surgery.

 Now he did warn me that it would be discomforting and that under no circumstances was I allowed to blow my nose or sneeze.
 The latter, is well, torture for a girl that sneezes as much as I do.
 However, what he didn’t warn me about is the fact that I would feel like they hit me in the face with a brick and that my teeth would positively kill me.
 OMG… it’s just terrible.
 But… I figure that it’s just some short term discomfort for a lifetime of easier breathing… right?!